 - Oral Interview: Students are interviewed by trained raters for approximately 8–10 minutes.

-Both parts of the test are graded on a scale of 0-7 (where a score of 6 or above represents sufficient English proficiency so as to require no supplemental English coursework for academic success).
+Both parts of the test are graded on a scale of 0-7.
+Students who score 6 or above will not be required to take ALI courses.
 The oral interview may be on a different day than the written section.
 You will be given information about the time of your oral interview when you take the written section.

 In order to take the ISE exam, you will need the following items:

 After completing the ISE exam, score results will be available online and you will receive an email to your USC email account when they are ready.

 How do I sign up for the ISE exam?

 You can sign up for the ISE exam at https://aliweb.usc.edu/ise/signup.jsp.

 If I can’t come to the ISE exam on the date that is on the website, what should I do?

 If you cannot attend the ISE exam that is currently posted on the website, you may check back on or after that test date for additional tests.
 Tests are posted one at a time.
 We recommend that you to take it as soon as possible because you will not be able to register for any classes until after you receive your ISE exam results.
 Email email@example.com with your USC ID number and name for more information.